IBM/kar/docs/KAR.md

 is available KAR persists the request until it can be delivered (up to a configurable timeout).
 Requests may be _synchronous_ or _asynchronous_.
 A synchronous request returns the _response_ to the HTTP request.
-An asynchronous request returns as soon as KAR accepts the request with a simple _acknowledgment_.
+An asynchronous request returns as soon as KAR accepts the request.
+If desired, a request id can be returned from an asynchronous method invocation to permit querying KAR for the response later.

 ## Stores